carshareadm/carshare/mern-cli-README.md

 ## Available Commands

-1. `npm run start` - starts the development server with hot reloading enabled
+1. `npm run start:dev` - starts the development server with hot reloading enabled

 2. `npm run bs` - bundles the code and starts the production server